dashkite/genie-presets/README.md

 The available presets are:

-- `coffeescript`: Builds CoffeeScript source and test code for node and import targets.
+- *coffeescript*: Builds CoffeeScript source and test code for node and import targets.
-- `writeme`: Builds YAML spec files into Markdown reference docs using WriteMe.
+- *writeme*: Builds YAML spec files into Markdown reference docs using WriteMe.
-- `retype`: Configures and runs Retype, publishing to GitHub pages.
+- *retype*: Configures and runs Retype, publishing to GitHub pages.
+- *release*: Builds, versions, and publishes a module.

 The tasks made available for each preset are described below.